JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 At the end of the `__construct` method, we're creating a new **property** for the class called `path`, but we're establishing it the same way as `options`.
 Which could also have the potential to become a public variable: `public $path;`.

-To further iterate, `$this` is using the **object operator**(`->`) to call other functions (methods) that are already present in the class, while being inside of the functions/methods.
-And in the case above, they are instantiated methods to the constructor.
+To further iterate, `$this` is using the **object operator**(`->`) to call other functions (methods), or public variables that are already present in the class, while being inside of the functions/methods.
+And in the case above, they are instantiated into the constructor.

-To summarize, `class Crud` has an added property here of a `var $options = array();` which is the same as a variable, and it exists within a class that has methods, which are the same as functions, including a constructor method in this case:
+To summarize, `class Crud` has an added property here of a `public $options = array();` which is the same as a variable, and it exists within a class that has methods, which are the same as functions, including a constructor method in this case:

 `function __construct($options) {}`